 Oat flour has gained popularity for its cholesterol lowering and anti-diabetic effects.
 Oat flour and oatmeal are no different in nutritional value because they are made up of the same initial ingredient.
 That means oat flour contains the germ, bran, and endosperm which makes it rich in whole grains.

 Because of their powerful nutritious profile, it’s recommended to consume a serving of oats daily.
 To be honest, I don’t feel like having oatmeal every day for breakfast, so oat flour provides another way to eat oats to support health.
 Discover the numerous health benefits of oats being incorporated into your daily diet and explore its versatility as a gluten free alternative to traditional flour.

 1. Supports Healthy Weight:

 The recommended diet for weight loss is rich in dietary fiber.
-Oat flour is rich in fiber which is an incredible carbohydrate because it increases metabolism, triggers your CCK hormone that tells your brain you’re full, absorbs fat, and keeps bowels regular.
-Most Amercians don’t eat enough fiber, with the average only being at 10-15g per day while the USDA’s recommended daily amount for adults up to age 50 is 25 grams for women and 38 grams for men.
-Adding oat flour into your recipes can help you to meet your recommended daily fiber intake, which in turn helps with weight loss by preventing overeating.
+Oat flour is rich in fiber which is an incredible carbohydrate because it increases metabolism, triggers your CCK hormone that signals to your brain that you’re full, absorbs fat, and promotes regular bowel movements.
+Most Americans don’t eat enough fiber, with the average only being at 10-15g per day while the USDA’s recommended daily amount for adults up to age 50 is 25 grams for women and 38 grams for men.
+By incorporating oat flour into your recipes, you can meet your recommended daily fiber intake, which in turn helps with weight loss by preventing overeating.

 2. Cholesterol Lowering